top of page

 Final Thoughts

-Figuring out a long-term relationship is messy, but looking at it honestly are acts of self-love and self-respect.
+Figuring out a long-term relationship is messy, but looking at it honestly is an act of self-love and self-respect.

 Truth: Fear keeps you small.
 Love helps you grow.